 The Monetary Costs of Fall Injuries

 Falls continue to be a leading cause of death in the construction industry, accounting for over 30% of fatalities.
-Injuries from falls account for a large amount of all work-related injuries as well—25% of all non-fatal injuries requiring days away from work are caused by slips, trips, and falls, according to the National Safety Council (NSC).
+Injuries from falls account for a large amount of all work-related injuries as well—25% of all non-fatal injuries requiring days away from work are due to slips, trips, and falls, according to the National Safety Council (NSC).

-For an employee, the costs of a fall injury are numerous in addition to the injury itself and any accompanying trauma.
-There’s the cost of lost time and wages from recovering rather than at work.
-The average time out of work for an injury due to a slip, trip, or fall averages 12 days, according to NSC data.
-If an injury is severe enough, an employee may not be able to return to construction, forcing him or her to look to another industry for work.
+For an employee, the costs of a fall injury are high, including the injury itself and any accompanying trauma.
+There’s the cost of lost time and wages lost while recovering rather than working.
+According to NSC data, the average time out of work for an injury due to a slip, trip, or fall is 12 days.
+If an injury is severe enough, an employee may not return to construction, forcing the worker to look to another industry for work.
 While there is no way to put a dollar amount on the cost of a fall injury for an employee, the physical, emotional, and monetary costs can be devastating.

 For an employer, the monetary costs of a fall are much easier to calculate.
-Employers bear the burden of medical care for the employee and any fines they may be assessed by governing agencies like OSHA.
-Additionally, employers also have the costs of lost work time and productivity, insurance costs, hiring a replacement, lost company reputation, and damage to worker morale.
+Employers bear the burden of medical care for the employee and any fines assessed by governing agencies like OSHA.
+Additionally, employers have costs associated with lost work time and productivity, insurance costs, hiring a replacement, lost company reputation, and damage to worker morale.

-At Safe Keeper and Safe Climber, we know that every fall is preventable.
-Wearing the appropriate fall protection equipment, using it correctly, and being properly trained in fall safety are necessary for preventing falls.
-Our line of high-quality fall protection products and accessories, like harnesses, self-retracting life lines, anchorage, and confined space equipment, as well as ladder safety systems are all designed to save lives!
+At Safe Keeper, we know that every fall is preventable.
+Wearing the appropriate fall protection equipment, using it correctly, and being trained in fall safety is necessary for preventing falls.
+Our line of high-quality fall protection products like harnesses, self-retracting lifelines, anchorage, and confined space equipment, as well as ladder safety systems, are all designed to save lives!